julius-speech/julius/00readme.txt

 Julius is now hosted on GitHub: https://github.com/julius-speech/julius

-Version 4.4 includes several updates and new features.
-Two new tools "adintool-gui" and "binlm2arpa" are added and "mkbingram" was updated for audio input and binary LM conversion.
-Now does not exit on client disconnection on module mode, instead it pauses itself and wait for another client to come.
-It also has many bug fixes and updates for recent OS and environments.
-Some documents that may help users using Julius with DNN-HMM is also added.
+Version 4.4 now supports stand-alone DNN-HMM support. (see 00readme-DNN.txt) Other features include:
+- New tools:
+  - adintool-gui: GUI version of adintool
+  - binlm2arpa: reverse convert binary N-gram to ARPA format
+- "mkbingram" now support direct charset conversion of binary LM
+- Now does not exit at connection lost in module mode
+- Bug fixes

 See "Release.txt" for full list of updates.
 Run "configure --help=recursive" to see all configure options.